ulzhalgasrakhman/ulzhalgasrakhman.github.io/README.md

 <h4>The modified website is published <a href="http://www.ulzhalgasrakhman.ml/"> here </a></h4>

 I am a first year PhD student at KAIST and advised by <a href="https://sites.google.com/site/daehyungpark">Dr.Park, Daehyung </a>.
-I did my Master at University of Science and Technology (UST) affiliated by KIST School advised by <a href="https://sites.google.com/site/changjoonam/">Dr. Nam, Changjoo  </a>,  Division of Nano & Information Technology in Seoul (South Korea).
+I did my Master at University of Science and Technology (UST) affiliated by KIST School advised by <a href="https://sites.google.com/site/changjoonam/">Dr. Nam, Changjoo  </a> in <a href="https://airobotics.sogang.ac.kr/">RAI Lab </a>,  Division of Nano & Information Technology in Seoul (South Korea).
 Currently, i am working in <a href="https://rirolab.kaist.ac.kr/">RIRO Lab </a>.

 Research interests: Task and motion planning,  Multi-robot coordination, Machine learning , Navigation and manipulation